2022 World Wrestling Championships – Men's Greco-Roman 67 kg

-The men's Greco-Roman 67 kilograms is a competition featured at the 2022 World Wrestling Championships, and was held in Belgrade, Serbia on 11 and 12 September 2022.
+The men's Greco-Roman 67 kilograms was a competition at the 2022 World Wrestling Championships.
+It was held in Belgrade, Serbia on 11 and 12 September 2022.

-This Greco-Roman wrestling competition consists of a single-elimination tournament, with a repechage used to determine the winner of two bronze medals.
-The two finalists face off for gold and silver medals.
-Each wrestler who loses to one of the two finalists moves into the repechage, culminating in a pair of bronze medal matches featuring the semifinal losers each facing the remaining repechage opponent from their half of the bracket.
+This Greco-Roman wrestling competition consisted of a single-elimination tournament, with a repechage used to determine the winner of two bronze medals.
+The two finalists faced off for gold and silver medals.
+Each wrestler who lost to one of the two finalists moved into the repechage, culminating in a pair of bronze-medal matches featuring the losing semifinalists each facing the remaining repechage opponent from their half of the bracket.